anighrimyan/CPU--Simulator/README.md

 CPU Simulator

 The CPU Simulator is a C++ project that emulates a simple CPU by interpreting and executing a set of assembly-like instructions.
 It reads an input file containing a series of instructions, processes them, and executes the specified operations.
-The CPU Simulator provides a basic CPU simulation that executes assembly-like instructions.
 The simulation supports various operations, including arithmetic computations, logical operations, conditional jumps, and more.
 The project is implemented in C++ and encapsulated within the cpu_simul namespace.

 Supported Operations